Frederick Hotel (Loup City, Nebraska)

 The Frederick Hotel is a historic building in Loup City, Nebraska.
 It was built in 1913 for Viola Rosseter Odendahl, the daughter of hotelier Cyrus Rosseter and the widow of druggist Charles Odendahl.
-In 1939, the hotel was acquired by Odendahl's sons, and it closed down in the 1990s.
-The building has been listed on the National Register of Historic Places since October 16, 2002.
+In 1939, the hotel was acquired by Odendahl's sons and has undergone a number of ownership changes since then.
+It has been in continuous operation since it was opened in 1913.
+The building was listed on the National Register of Historic Places on October 16, 2002.
+It is now known as The Historic Frederick Hotel.